See the glittering falls of Zimbabwe.

 One of the most amazing things about the falls is that the entire volume of water from the Zambezi River tumbles over the falls and into the gorge, far below.
 The falls create a natural border between Zimbabwe and Zambia, and witnessing them is the kind of spectacle no one ever forgets.
 You don’t even have to be on the edge or looking out from one of the many viewing platforms in order to see where the falls are.
 The spray can be seen for kilometres all around.
 Even those staying in nearby game reserves and national parks can see the dense mist rising from the gorge.

-The History of the Victoria Falls as one of the 7 Natural Wonders of the World, guests will see and learn about so much more than the falls.
-The surrounding area is one that is steeped in a rich African history and when visiting the falls, guests can learn all about it.
+The History of the Victoria Falls as one of the 7 Natural Wonders of the World!
+Guests will see and learn about so much more than the falls.
+The surrounding area is steeped in a rich African history, and, guests can learn all about visiting the falls.
 Data collected from archaeological sites show that the earliest human inhabitants lived in the area some 3 million years ago.
 Both stone items and artifacts from the Middle and Late Stone Age have been uncovered in the area.
 These Stone Age people were eventually displaced by the Khoisan, who were moving south and through this area.
 Later on in history, the Bantu people made their homes here.
 Descendants of the various tribes still live in the area to this day.

 It was members of the Makololo Tribe who took David Livingston to see the falls, while he was on a mission to find the East Coast of Africa.
 For millennia, the falls remained unseen and unknown to anyone not living in the area.
 Once the falls were shown to Livingston, and were introduced to the rest of the world, the secret was out and anyone travelling to Africa wanted to see this amazing sight.